RIFA Conservation Education Camp

 ZAMBEZI RIVER • CHIRUNDU • ZIMBABWE

 Since its establishment in 1981 by a group of Zimbabwean conservationists, Rifa has seen over 20,000 Zimbabwean children attend its conservation and environmental education programmes.
 The camp boasts an annual capacity of 1200 children (plus their teachers), and is run at full capacity with a wait-list.
-It operates from mid-March until the end of November, running throughout the dry season and into the fringes of the rainy season.The camp is run by a dedicated group of conservationist hunters and guides that includes a number of regional experts in their fields of interest and is supported and endorsed by the Zimbabwe Parks and Wildlife Management Authority who provide the programme with a ranger.
+It operates from mid-March until the end of November, running throughout the dry season and into the fringes of the rainy season.The camp is run by Zimbawe Hunters Association (ZHA) which includes a number of regional experts in their fields of interest and is supported and endorsed by the Zimbabwe Parks and Wildlife Management Authority who provide the programme with a ranger.
 The organization is a part of an extensive network that collaborates with other conservation and environmental learning organisations locally and overseas.

 Rifa can accommodate up to 30 children and their teachers at a time while five staff are permanently housed at the camp.
 It is run by a dedicated group of conservationists.
 The camp includes a well equipped reference library, museum and laboratory, students dormitories, teachers rooms and ablutions, guides' accomodation, a kitchen and a dining area and recieves a reliable power and water supply.